Local Operations and Field Mediated Entanglement without a Local Tensor Product Structure: Local algebras and Hilbert space structure

 Moreover, by measuring the edge terms, the observer may project the state onto a definite superselection sector.
 Once $K$ is fixed, the Hilbert space reduces to a standard local tensor product structure, and the familiar notions of subsystems, entanglement, local operations, and LOCC apply directly.
 In this sense, the operators in $\mathcal{A}_A$ and $\bar{\mathcal{A}}_A$ are best regarded as \emph{generalized local operations}, appropriate for Hilbert spaces without a global tensor product structure.

 We can thus state our generalized notions of entanglement and locality to our toy model: \begin{itemize} \item \textit{Generalized local operations} belong to the accessible algebras in Eq.\,\eqref{oper_algebras}, which act block-diagonally and, within each sector, coincide with the action of standard local operations in quantum mechanics; \item The \textit{operationally accessible entanglement} is precisely the entanglement usually defined in standard quantum mechanics between elements of a tensor product, but instead applied independently in each $K$ block ($\mathcal{H}_A^K \otimes \mathcal{H}_{\bar{A}}^K$). \end{itemize} These notions can be extended also to other gauge theories where no standard local tensor product structure is available, but a decomposition as the one in Eqs.\,\eqref{oper_dec} and \eqref{oper_algebras} is still valid.
-Similar sector-wise approaches to entanglement can be also found in \cite{Van_Acoleyen_2016,dec_ent_donnelly_2012,Casini_2014,Bianchi_2024}.
+Similar sector-wise approaches to entanglement can be also found in \cite{Van_Acoleyen_2016,dec_ent_donnelly_2012,Casini_2014,casini2023lectures,Bianchi_2024}.

-Together, these results allow us to retain a central theorem of quantum information theory, the LOCC theorem, which plays a key role in BMV-type arguments for field-mediated entanglement experiments (see Section \ref{sec:FME}).
+Together, these results allow us to retain a central theorem of quantum information theory, the LOCC theorem, which plays a key role in FME-type arguments for field-mediated entanglement experiments (see Section \ref{sec:FME}).
 Specifically, the standard LOCC theorem now applies independently to the spatially local subsystems within each $K$-sector of the decomposition in Eq.\,\eqref{oper_dec}.
-We therefore state the generalized theorem as follows: \begin{highlightbox}[Generalized LOCC Theorem] No \emph{operationally accessible entanglement} can be generated through the exclusive use of classical communication and \emph{generalized local operations}, belonging to the local algebra accessible to a given spatial region. \end{highlightbox}
+We therefore state the generalized theorem as follows: \begin{highlightbox}[Generalized LOCC Theorem] No \emph{operationally accessible entanglement} can be generated through the exclusive use of classical communication and \emph{generalized local operations}, belonging to the local algebra accessible to a given spatial region. \end{highlightbox} The previous theorem can be proved by noticing that the generalized local operations and accessible entanglement introduced above coincide, within each sector, with the corresponding standard quantum-information-theoretic notions.
+Hence, the original LOCC theorem applies independently in every sector, from which the statement follows immediately \cite{Bennett_1996,nielsen_chuang_2000}.